 Consejos para el desarrollo Web, estrategias de marketing y novedades de A2 Hosting enviadas a su email.

-Shared, Reseller, and Turbo Webhosting using the cPanel control panel and running CloudLinux offer multiple versions of Ruby.
+Shared, Reseller, Turbo Boost, and Turbo Max Web Hosting using the cPanel control panel and running CloudLinux offer multiple versions of Ruby.
 You can set up your account to use one version or several.
 Instructions for both options are shown in this article.

 These instructions apply to servers with cPanel control panel and the Ruby Selector installed.
 Check for the Setup Ruby App icon in the SOFTWARE section of cPanel before proceeding.

 To set up one Ruby version for use at the command line, follow these instructions:

 [email protected] [~]# ls /opt/alt | grep ruby ruby18/ ruby19/ ruby20/ ruby21/ ruby22/ ruby23/ ruby24/ ruby25/ ruby26/

 The 2 digits shown on each line in the listing represent the version number, where the actual version number will have a dot between the 2 digits. e.g. ruby26 = Ruby version 2.6.

 Some gems are pre-installed globally on the server, but additional gems must be installed in the user account.